amrutakadam174/Portfolio/README.md

 # 📊 Portfolio-Dashboard

-A responsive and interactive web application to showcase personal projects, skills, achievements, and certifications in a clean dashboard-style interface.
+Portfolio-Dashboard is a responsive web application that showcases personal projects, skills, achievements, and certifications in an interactive interface.
+Built with React, it features dynamic components, local storage support, and user-friendly design for seamless portfolio management.

 ## 🚀 Features
 - 📌 **Projects Section** – Highlight and manage your work with short descriptions and links.